How to Design and Build an Outdoor Rifle and Weapons Testing Range for Naval Weapons

 Originally a dirt berm was considered, but there just wasn't enough room to achieve the height necessary.
 Designers began searching for a big block retaining wall solution and discovered Redi-Rock online.

-After speaking with Redi-Rock engineers and local Redi-Rock producer Foster Supply, Inc., Utron selected Redi-Rock based on its massive size and aesthetically pleasing cobblestone appearance.
+After speaking with Redi-Rock engineers and their local Redi-Rock manufacturer, Utron selected Redi-Rock based on its massive size and aesthetically pleasing cobblestone appearance.
 Utron also liked the fact that they could use their own crews to install the wall.